Back in the 1990's an exciting new technology for air cleaning was invented.

 flowery TV infomercials,

-a twenty-foot tall mock-up of the Airocide featured on the Ellen Degeneres TV show,
+of the Airocide featured on the Ellen Degeneres TV show,

 a "new technology" buzz-line which implies PCO is proprietary,